Spiritual Space in a Corporate Landscape

 July 20-23

-During the 3 days, executive coaches will be available to support each individual through their process.
+Over 4 days, professional coaches will be available to support each individual through their process.
+Beforehand, participants will receive preparation guidance which should take no more than 30 minutes.
 3 coaching sessions are available for up to 3 months afterwards to further support integration of tools and practices.

 Event starts in...